 Try an agent out

 You don’t have to wait for a scheduled run to see what an agent does.
-Go to Settings, open Agents, and select Edit on your agent.
+Open Agents from the sidebar and select Edit on your agent.
 From there you have two ways to test it.

 Start a chat opens a conversation with the agent so you can watch it work through a campaign, step by step.
-You see each step as it happens, and you set the pace: even an Autonomous agent waits for you to move the campaign to its next stage, and with a Manual agent you approve each action that touches a connected tool before it runs.
+You see each step as it happens, and you set the pace: even an Autonomous agent waits for you to move the campaign to its next stage, and with a Human in the loop agent you approve each action that touches a connected tool before it runs.

 Testing an agent, whether in chat or with Run now, doesn’t change its schedule.
 It still runs at its next scheduled time.